 - Crisis Negotiation Team

 Candidates must be at least 21 years old, have a valid driver’s license free of any major infractions, and have no felony or domestic violence convictions.
 Recruits must successfully complete a course of training through the Alabama Police Officer’s Standards and Training Academy.

 The Mobile County Sheriff’s Office is the second largest in the state of Alabama, with a staff of more than 600.
 The Mobile County Sheriff’s Office serves more than 400,000 residents and patrols more than 1,200 square miles.

-The Divisions of the Mobile County Sheriff’s Office include: Administrative Services, Field Operations, Support Services, and Correction.
+Divisions within the Mobile County Sheriff’s Office include: Administrative Services, Field Operations, Support Services, and Corrections.

 The Madison County Sheriff’s Office covers an area of 844 square miles and includes 112 full-time sworn Deputies, 191 full-time Correctional Officers, and a support staff of 374.
-The Madison County Sheriff’s Office provides 24-hour patrol and response operations and a full Criminal and Narcotics and Investigations Division.
+It provides 24-hour patrol and response operations and a full Criminal and Narcotics and Investigations Division.
 The Madison County Sheriff’s Office covers a ten-county region and is a point of contact for the State of Alabama Department of Homeland Defense.

-The Montgomery County Sheriff’s Office includes four divisions:
+The Montgomery County Sheriff’s Office oversees the fourth largest county in Alabama through its four divisions:

 - Administrative Division – Includes traffic, training, and school and community involvement